 When the railway closed in 1990 most of the riverfront was unused or in a state of decay.
 The Brisbane City Council declared Teneriffe an urban renewal precinct.
 By 2000 many of the woolstores had been converted to apartments, and the State fruit cannery at Commercial Road/Vernon Terrace had yielded 205 loft-style units.
 The Council completed a riverside boardwalk in 2000.
 A particularly notable 'enclave of exclusive homes' was built at the Catalina development, adjacent to the Capricorn wharf where American submarines had docked during the World War II.

 Where apartments spring, restaurants, cafes and boutique shops have followed.
 Florence Street's ancient street trees give shade for outdoor eating.
-The urban resurgence has led to demographic revitalisation: the median age of the Newstead-Teneriffe population in 2001 was 33, with 8.4% aged 0-14 years.
-As a suburb with a median age of 33 usually has more than 20% in the 0-14 years range, the Teneriffe family units are mostly singles or DINKS.
-The median weekly income per resident was $738, the highest of any Brisbane suburb in 2001 (the next nearest was Hamilton at $573).
+The urban resurgence has led to demographic revitalisation: the median age of the Teneriffe population in 2011 was 33, with 6.1% aged 0-14 years.
+As a suburb with a median age of 33 usually has more than 20% in the 0-14 years range, the Teneriffe family units are mostly singles or DINKS (69%).
+The median weekly income per resident was $1284.

 Booroodabin: a sesquicentenary history of Breakfast Creek, Bowen Hills, Newstead and Teneriffe, 1823-2009, Bowen Hills, Qld Women's Historical Assoc.
 Inc, 2009